SE-ML/se-ml.github.io/best_practices/_posts/2020-01-20-input_data_completeness.md

 layout: practice
 author: Alex Serban
 name: Check Input Data for Completeness and Well Distributed
-category: data_management
+category: Data
 index: 2
 difficulty: #
-referenes: [DMP, MLTD, CTPML, DQML, MMLP]
+references: [DMP, MLTD, CTPML, DQML, MMLP]
 comments: True
 description: #
 image: #
 photocredit: #

+intent: Avoid invalid or incomplete data being processed. #
+motivation: The data generation processes are not static.
+Therefore, it is necessary to check that the data is still well distributed, complete and balanced. #
+applicability: #
+related: #
+dependencies: #
+survey_question: Q33
 ---

-Besides performing <a href="/blog/2020/sanity_checks/">sanity checks</a> on the input data, it is recommended to constantly check its evolution.

-In an ever changing world, data will also evolve over time.
+Besides performing <a href="/blog/2020/sanity_checks/">sanity checks</a> on the input data, it is recommended to constantly check for its evolution.
+In a constantly evolving envrironment, data will also evolve over time.
+For example, your user distribution per geographical regions may change over time and may lead to futuer biases towards an over-representative region.

 Consider checking that: